 "No matter how good you are at cutting off those supports, you still leave a little amount," Marangell notes.
-"You change geometric accuracy of part.
+"You change the geometric accuracy of the part.
 It's a nasty process."

 And if the part is damaged or broken, you have to start the whole process over again, or make duplicates.
 This takes more labor, more printer time, and more materials.

 The medical device company canvassed by Grimm stated that their 3D printing operation was "the largest generator of hazardous waste in its entire R&D facility."